Carrie’s Cincinnati Chili

 - In a large skillet over medium heat, cook beef and onion, crumbling meat, until beef is no longer pink and onion is tender, 6-8 minutes; drain.
 Transfer to a 3- or 4-qt. slow cooker.
 Add next 11 ingredients.

 - Freeze option: Before adding toppings, cool chili.
 Freeze chili in freezer containers.
 To use, partially thaw in refrigerator overnight.
-Heat through in a saucepan, stirring occasionally and adding a little water or broth if necessary.
+Heat through in a saucepan, stirring occasionally and add water or broth if necessary.
 Serve as directed.
-Yield: 6 servings.

 Nutrition Facts1 cup: 315 calories, 14g fat (5g saturated fat), 70mg cholesterol, 644mg sodium, 19g carbohydrate (9g sugars, 4g fiber), 23g protein.

 I live in the Cincinnati area, and love Cincinnati chili.
 But sometimes, it is simply too spicy for me.
 This recipe provides all the taste, and none of the stomach upset.

 Dec 6, 2018

 That is NOT Cincinnati style.
 She got it wrong at step 1 ...and made it worse with every single step there after.